 Zev Handel's TimesPinyin Keyboard Layout

-This keyboard layout, for Mac OS system X.3 and above, converts keystrokes similar to those used for the old TimesPinyin font into Unicode.
-Despite the name, the keyboard layout need not be used with Times font.
-It can be used with any font that contains the correct Unicode codepoints.
+This keyboard layout, for Mac OS system X.3 and above, enables easy keyboard entry of pinyin on a Macintosh.
+It can be used with any font that contains the relevant Unicode codepoints.
 Newer versions of many common fonts, such as Times New Roman and Arial, are able to display most toned pinyin letters.
 (For the less commonly seen letters you can use a font like the free Doulos SIL font.)
-The keyboard is NOT appropriate for use with the older, non-Unicode TimesPinyin font.
+(Although the keyboard's name contains "TimesPinyin" for historical reasons, the keyboard is NOT appropriate for use with my older, non-Unicode TimesPinyin font, and has no connection with Times font.)
 You can download the Keyboard layout file below.

 Features: